Andr3wHur5t/open-ami/bastion/README.md

     - No bypassing this rule through instance spawn
     - Safe by default when not spawned with cloud-init
 - Offload administrative work to signing process
+  - Reasons:
+    - Centralizing this process allows admins to spend time focusing on critical procedures
+    - Makes it easier to manage this system at scale

+**Aditional Mitigations:**
+- Remove cloud-init and bake CA and/or emergency access keys
+  - Reasons:
+    - When used in combination with AMI launch restrictions can reduce impact of lost aws creds
+    - Cant override system configuration

 ## High Level Threats